RossLabCSU/Genetics2022/Reproducibility/Human_RSdomains/README.md

 python plot_FullComposition_Human_RSdomains.py
 ```

-This series of commands generates all figure panels appearing in Fig 2, Fig S4, Fig S5, and Table S1.
+This series of commands generates Table S1 and all figure panels appearing in Fig 2, Fig S4, and Fig S5.
 NOTE: the legend/key is only shown in the Fig 2A file but this legend indicates the categories for all figure panels for these three figures.
 </br></br></br>
 For comparison of RS domains across human protein isoforms, run the following commands in-sequence: